Blaizzy/mlx-embeddings/docs/Acceptable-Formulae.md

 In general, if formulae have to ship either shared or static libraries: they should ship shared ones.
 If they can ship both, they should.
-Shipping only static libraries should be avoided when possible, particularly when the formulae is depended on by other formulae since these dependents cannot be updated without a rebuild.
+Shipping only static libraries should be avoided when possible, particularly when the formula is depended on by other formulae since these dependents cannot be updated without a rebuild.

 ### Stuff that requires vendored versions of Homebrew formulae